Bunch-of-cells/bigbrainfuck/README.md

 # BigBrainFuck
 Bigger and Better

-The main difference between bbf and bf is: in bbf, code and data is the same The code is stored in the memory array
+The main difference between bbf and bf is: in bbf, code and data is the same.

+The code is stored in the memory array.

 This means you can manipulate code during the runtime, creating all sorts of programs in fewer lines.

 ## Operators: